tercen/Policy/README.md

 # Legal
-Tercen Terms &amp; conditions, and Policy documents.
+Tercen Terms and conditions, and Policy documents.